 Many times mortgage disability is a rider itself on a mortgage life insurance policy.
 Common riders available when purchased as its own policy include:

 - Unemployment waiver of premium.
-Covers your mortgage payments while you look for new employment after involuntarily losing your job.
+Pauses your mortgage repayments while you look for new employment after involuntarily losing your job.

 Pros and cons